Peaceful Shadows

 So, the question remains, why the outpouring of anger at the Anning speech when all he is articulating is the very foundational essence of the Australian nation-state?
 Is it because sometime around the rise of the Whitlam government in 1972 and the winding back of many of those “old” policies, including White Australia, the Australian nation-state "grew up" and become a leader in racial and cultural morality around the world?
 A shining beacon to all other nations on how to non-racist and all that?
 Is that why, when I was in high school in the 1980’s, state to state interaction with apartheid South Africa was banned and white South Africans may as well have been Nazis for the way the media and society here portrayed them?
 Perhaps not.
 It turns out we were naive because, in true Gubbah/British fashion, the whites of South Africa (and, let’s face it, they are pretty much exactly the same as the whites of Australia in worldview and moral outlook) have since arrived in great numbers here and seem to be integrating (“assimilating”) very nicely indeed, thank you very much.
 And if those guys—the supporters and maintainers of apartheid—aren’t “terrorists” then who is?
 One South African family even lobbed into my old street on the extremely achromic Sunshine Coast (the landing strip for “white flight” from Sydney and Melbourne) bringing their apartheid-era South African flag with them to proudly fly.
 I don’t think it raised an eyebrow until I pointed it out.

+And even then, no-one did anything about it.
+The local newspaper didn’t think it worthy of even replying to my email about the troubling occurrence.
 The apartheid-era South African flag flying proudly in my old street on Queensland's Sunshine Coast.
 I assume that South African family loved it in there in their new, very white environment and integrated nicely.
 My Sunny Coast was the conservative-voting, white, southern Queensland former Clive Palmer electorate of Fairfax.
 Mal Brough’s (architect of the 2007 intervention) electorate was handily next door.
 Says something.
 Again though, why the apartheid-denial?
 In the words of Paul Keating in this interview the nation only just got out of White Australia/apartheid “by the skin of its teeth” around the time Whitlam came to power and made all those sweeping changes.
 Changes which are loathed to this day by conservatives like Anning.
 He said so in his speech.
 And anyway, if so many of the progressive policies of Whitlam have been wound back (free education, social housing, free healthcare, etc) then why is there a reluctance to simply admit that Australia would be no different to South Africa if the Indigenous population was a lot larger.
 I mean, it is just South Africa in many ways, isn’t it?

 Which is why, to throw the recent Aboriginal response to all this frontier-fascism into the mix, the “Uluru Statement From The Heart” is so particularly naive, if not nauseating.
 The ultimate outcome of the fanciful “Recognise” campaign to kiss-and-make-up (on white terms) after an apocalyptic, catastrophic and genocidal invasion, the Statement was produced from a gathering at the sacred site and came up with the partly united response after roaming around the country for years trying to get something—I never really quite knew what—to take to white voters for the good of… erm… The outcome was that a lot of the same faces (our "decision makers", who basically have no real power whatsoever) came up with a plan to have a “voice to Parliament” advise the Gubs on what they might be doing wrong whilst the 200-year-old-plus carve-up of the “good” bits of the continent for greedy white self-interest continues apace.
 It is all way above my current impoverished pay-scale, but I know that the carve-up main game must have something to do with all those glittering harbourside mansions I see below me when I get the m52 bus in from the western suburbs across the Gladesville Bridge.